mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Deployment failure with message “Insufficient resources to satisfy configured failover level for vSphere HA”**

-If there are insufficient CPU or memory resources On-Premise or On-Cloud, the HDM deployment can fail with event in vCenter “Insufficient resources to satisfy configured failover level for vSphere HA”.
+If there are insufficient CPU or memory resources on-premises or on-cloud, the HDM deployment can fail with event in vCenter “Insufficient resources to satisfy configured failover level for vSphere HA”.

-This should be avoided by choosing HDM deployment type according to the resource availability On-Premise and On-Cloud or change the Deployment Type.(Ref: **CP-4243**)
+This should be avoided by choosing HDM deployment type according to the resource availability on-premises and on-cloud or change the Deployment Type.(Ref: **CP-4243**)

 ###### **Network configuration change for the PIO Appliance**